sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 {% twitter https://x.com/CNLiberalism/status/1525672295775223808 %}

-### Did We Really Collect Narratives?
+#### Did We Really Collect Narratives?
-We analyzed the tweets to assure the presence of narratives within them.
-First, we utilized RELATIO, a tool designed to "capture political and economic narratives" by mapping relationships and interactions among entities in a corpus (TODO:cite).
-We feed the algorithm with our Twitter dataset, receive “narrative statements” (as defined in RELATIO paper), and visualize their temporal distribution:
+To confirm the presence of narratives within our Twitter dataset, we conducted an analysis using RELATIO, a tool designed to "capture political and economic narratives" by mapping relationships and interactions among entities within a corpus.
+Upon processing our dataset with RELATIO, we obtained "narrative statements" (as defined in their paper) and visualized their temporal distribution:

 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-myproject/relatio_plot.jpg" class="img-fluid z-depth-2" %}
     </div>

+### LLMs can Learn Narratives
 A more advanced technique to extract and analyze narratives is using LLMs.
 Prompting ChatGPT (TODO: cite) with monthly tweets and prices of economic indicator from matching dates, we generated LLM-based narratives analysis, one for each date in the post-2021 dataset, containing a component of summarized analysis of the tweets and a component of potential effect on the given financial indicator.

 Here's a snippet of such an LLM-based narrative analysis for inputs of dates 29/08/2022 to 28/09/2022.
 In this time period the Federal Reserve raised the interest rates in an effort to combat inflation, the US Supreme Court ruled that the Biden administration could not extend the pause on student loan payments: